 Can you get a job in Japan without knowing Japanese in 2018?

 The short answer is a resounding YES, but there is more to it than that.

-Let us explain how you can get a job without needing Japanese and some of the benefits of learning Japanese for work inside and outside Japan.
-If you have already decided (or heard from others on reddit or Facebook groups) that you can only be an English teacher in Japan without speaking the language, you’d be dead wrong.
+You can get a job without needing Japanese, but if you have already decided (or heard from others on reddit or Facebook groups) that you can only be an English teacher in Japan without speaking the language, you’d be dead wrong.
 Read on to discover why.

 There are plenty of opportunities if you speak English or have other useful skills.
 Martin and Charlie (Live Work Play Japan founders) personally know dozens of foreigners who can’t speak a single word Japanese working every possible industry in Japan.
-Getting here and finding a job (especially in teaching) is very easy even with zero Japanese, but there’s a catch once you’re here; once you have been in Japan for a while you’ll want to learn at least conversational Japanese because otherwise you’re closing a LOT of doors.
+Getting here and finding a job (especially in teaching) is very easy even with zero Japanese, but there’s a catch once you’re here; once you have been in Japan for a while we recommend you learn at least conversational Japanese because otherwise you’re closing a LOT of doors.

 “Why is that?”

-Japanese is very much a lingua franca for Asia and international business, and as the third largest economy in the world there are obviously opportunities here for people from every nation.
+Japanese is very much a lingua franca for Asia and international business, and as the third largest economy in the world there are obviously massive opportunities here for people from every nation.
 There are even amazing jobs back in the US that require Japanese showing that it is really useful outside Japan and Asia as well.

 You can work in Japan without speaking Japanese but eventually you might realise that you are missing out on opportunities that ask for command of the Japanese language.
 Unfortunately for so many people, they won’t ever be told that their lack of understanding of the language is the reason why they aren’t getting promotions or job offers.
 Learning Japanese will help with that a lot, but it is not the only way.